Sun Cooper, Sun Lit Founder and Director

 Karina Puente co-founded and co-facilitates the SunLit + DIVES, a virtual writing program for women and their publishing projects, assisting narrative dialogue for creatives and storytellers at global + cultural intersections.
 She directs a women-led visual artists & writers studio specializing in cultural, creative facilitation and serves on the board of A Room of Her Own Foundation.

 Lokelani Howe, Sun Lit Project Support

 Lokelani Howe is a hapa creative, consultant, and content director.
 Being hapa deeply guides her work.
-As a multicultural and multimedia creative, she helps people define their voice and develop authentic content that inspires diversity, equity, inclusion and accessibility.
+As a multicultural and multimedia project consultant, she helps people define their voice and develop authentic content that inspires diversity, equity, inclusion and accessibility.
 She currently serves as a diversity consultant with her local education board.

 Mia Wenjen, Multicultural Ambassador

 Mia Wenjen is an award-winning author, speaker, advocate and co-creator of Read Your World, a nonprofit providing year-round resources and celebrating diversity in children's books.
 Mia consults with Sun Literary and blogs on parenting, children's books, and education at PragmaticMom.com.

 Sun Lit has built a trusted network of 150+ expert consultants and DEI + Accessibility consultants worldwide.

 As an agency dedicated to multicultural literacy and shared progress, our core team and collaborators consult from their own expertise, embodied experience, pedagogy and cultural literacy with a multicultural methodology developed by Sun Literary.